Shakin' Stevens: Personal life

 Stevens married Carole Dunn in October 1967, and they divorced in 2009 after 42 years of marriage.
 They had three children together: two sons, Jason and Dean, and a daughter, Paula.
-After their divorce, Stevens later began a relationship with his manager Sue Davies and he credits her with saving his life when he suffered a heart attack in July 2010.
+After their divorce, Stevens later began a relationship with his manager Sue Davies, and he credits her with saving his life when he suffered a heart attack in July 2010.
+His grandson is actor Billy Barratt.

 Stevens lives in Marlow, Buckinghamshire.
 He is a lifelong supporter of Welsh football team Cardiff City.

+In 2002, Stevens was charged with driving while over the alcohol limit and banned from driving for two years.
+He was also fined £400.